Scooter For Kids Buying Guide - Everything You Need To Know When Buying a Scooter for Your Kids

 Weight of the Scooter

 A heavier scooter can mean a stronger scooter.
 The weight of a scooter will increase as the maximum weight capacity increases.
-Stunt scooters also tend to be heavier as they need to be strong enough to take the impact of stunts and tricks.
+Stunt scooters can be heavier as they need to be strong enough to take the impact of stunts and tricks.
+However pro stunt scooters have strong materials which are also very lightweight as then they are easier to control when doing tricks but you will pay a premium for this type of scooter.

 If the scooter is going to be used for cruising and may need to be carried, look for one which isn't too heavy.